nicolemunoz99/employee-roster/README.md

 NOTE: Login platform disabled in repo.

-URLs for the server and database are in /urls.js and /api/urls.js, respectively.
+COMPLETE .env.sample with your URLs and ports

 ### Future features
 - Allow user to sort employees by name, status.